-A third category of GHG emissions, namely Scope 3 emissions, are defined as indirect GHG emissions other than scope 2 emissions that are generated in the wider economy.
+A third category of GHG emissions, namely Scope 3 emissions, are defined as indirect GHG emissions other than Scope 2 emissions that are generated in the wider economy.
 They occur as a consequence of the activities of a facility, but from sources not owned or controlled by that facility's business.
 Some examples are production and manufacture of purchased materials, transportation of products, use of sold products and services, and flying on a commercial airline by a person from another business.
 Due to the potential for double-counting of GHG emissions, Scope 3 emissions are not included in NGER reporting.
 Despite this, potential Scope 3 emissions have been considered as part of this assessment.

 NGER registration and reporting are mandatory for corporations that have energy production, energy use or GHG emissions that exceed specified thresholds.
 GHG emission thresholds include Scope 1 and Scope 2 emissions.
-NGER reporting thresholds are summarised in Table 16.
+NGER reporting thresholds are summarised in Table 19.

-Table 16 NGER annual reporting thresholds - greenhouse gas emissions and energy use kt CO_2 -e = kilotonnes of carbon dioxide equivalent.
-TJ = terajoules.
+Table 19 NGER annual reporting thresholds - greenhouse gas emissions and energy use

 Threshold type

 Threshold level GHG (kt CO 2 -e) Energy production and/or consumption (TJ)

 Facility 25 100

 Corporate 50 200

-Note: 1